 Faculty Profile for Dr. Arzu Ari

 Teaching InterestsDr.
-Ari has been teaching undergraduate and graduate level courses since January 2000.
+Ari has been teaching undergraduate and graduate-level courses since January 2000.
 She has maintained quality teaching and earned exemplary evaluations.
-Her overall teaching effectiveness and overall rating for courses average 4.8 and 4.5.
+Her overall teaching effectiveness and the overall rating for courses average 4.8 and 4.5.

 Dr. Ari’s current position affords her the facilities and the finances to continue her groundbreaking research in the field of respiratory care, which has a direct impact on the health of patients with lung diseases like asthma, cystic fibrosis, and chronic obstructive pulmonary disease in both the United States and abroad.
 Furthermore, her work is the foundation from which others are performing research with direct clinical applications.
-For example, her work has led to amazing contributions in novel methods of aerosol delivery to neonates, infants, children and adults.
+For example, her work has led to amazing contributions in novel methods of aerosol delivery to neonates, infants, children, and adults.
 With such outstanding accomplishments to date, Dr. Ari has been recognized as an outstanding researcher/professor in the field of aerosol research and her work received the prestigious Monaghan/Trudell Fellowship for Aerosol Technique Development from the American Respiratory Care Foundation three times in the past 10 years.
+She is also the recipient of the Mitchell A. Baran Achievement Award for Clinical Excellence in Aerosol and Airway Clearance Therapies and the Presidential Award for Excellence in Scholarship.

-Dr. Ari’s interest in research has manifested in 72 abstracts, 57 peer-reviewed articles, 12 book chapters 2 clinical practice guidelines and 2 books.
+Dr. Ari’s interest in research has manifested in 80 conference proceedings, 72 peer-reviewed articles, 15 book chapters 2 clinical practice guidelines and 2 books.
 She is the first author of the book entitled “A Guide to Aerosol Delivery Devices for Respiratory Therapists, 2nd ed.” that was downloaded by approximately 3 million people around the world and translated into Spanish, Chinese, Italian, Turkish and Arabic.
 I also co-authored several book chapters published in Egan’s Fundamentals of Respiratory Care, Rau’s Respiratory Pharmacology, Neonatal and Pediatric Respiratory Care, Aerosol Drug Delivery and Cairo’s Respiratory Therapy Equipment.
 She has spoken at a variety of national and international professional congresses.

 Selected Scholarly/Creative Work

-- Award / Honor Recipient: Volunteer Excellence Award., American Association for Respiratory Care (AARC).
-December 4, 2009
+- Award / Honor Recipient: 2020 Specialty Section Practitioner Award for Education, American Association for Respiratory Care.
+December 3, 2020

 Selected Service Activities